Garima5/Dog-breed-classifier/README.md

   <li>The task of assigning breed to dogs from images is considered exceptionally challenging.
 To illustrate, consider that even a human would have trouble distinguishing between a Brittany and a Welsh Springer Spaniel.</li>
 <li>Similarly, labradors come in yellow, chocolate, and black.
 My algorithm will have to conquer this high intra-class variation to determine how to classify all of these different shades as the same breed.</li>
 </ol>

+## Step 4 - Create a CNN to Classify Dog Breeds (using Transfer Learning)
+Used transfer learning from VGG16 model to classify dog breeds and obtained accuracy> 60%